20 Different Types of Fruits Explained

 Chestnuts, hazelnuts, pecans, and walnuts are all examples of nuts.
 Peanuts and almonds do not fit the botanical definition of a nut.

 Peanuts are legumes, and almonds have a plum-like fleshy coat.
-People worldwide enjoy these fruits, whether they are actual “nuts” or not.
+People worldwide enjoy these fruits, whether they are “nuts” or not.

 The following are the examples of nuts we have;